United States • Born on January 4th

 Works at Airbnb, Inc.

 Jason joined Watsi on December 30th, 2016.
-Four years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Five years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Jason's most recent donation traveled 8,600 miles to support Nay, a 35-year-old woman from Thailand, to fund gallbladder removal.

 Jason has funded healthcare for 41 patients in 9 countries.